LicensePro

 You may also need to complete registration with the Ohio Secretary of State at ohiosos.gov.

 File your health department permit application with the Columbus city clerk or licensing department.
-Many Ohio municipalities now accept online applications.
+Many Ohio municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $140–$1120 (typical range for Columbus).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Health Department Permit holders in Ohio are required to carry proper business insurance.
 Compare quotes from top providers.